 The last bullet point includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, this is known as transferable risk.
 Where appropriate, an assessment of transferable risk to children with whom the person works will be undertaken.
-If in doubt we will seek advice from the LADO.
+If in doubt we will seek advice from the LADO at North Tyneside.

-When an allegation is made against an adult that meets the above criteria it should be reported immediately to the headteacher who is the 'case manager'.
+When an allegation is made against an adult that meets the above criteria it should be reported immediately to the headteacher or DSL who is the 'case manager'.

 This includes allegations made against agency and supply staff, volunteers and contractors.
 Should an allegation be made against the headteacher, this will be reported to the chair of the governing board.
+Jeffrey Lough.

-In the event that neither the headteacher nor chair of the governing board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher / the DSL or the vice chair of the governing board.
+In the event that neither the headteacher nor chair of the governing board is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Deputy Headteacher/ or the DSL, the vice chair of the governing board or the LADO.